credent-cyber/PhishingPortal/README.md

 4. Setting
 	1. Add redirect url and remove
-	2. try to remove, re-add AD setting
+	2. try to remove then re-add AD setting

 5. Report
 	1. Ckeck filters on data table